kubesphere/website/content/en/docs/project-user-guide/application-workloads/statefulsets.md

 - **Deployment Mode**

-  Select different deployment modes to change the affinity and anti-affinity of the inter-pod.
-In k8s, the affinity is used `podAffinity` and the anti-affinity is used `podAntiAffinity`.
-In the Kubesphere both affinity and anti-affinity are set `preferredDuringSchedulingIgnoredDuringExecution`.
+  You can select different deployment modes to switch between inter-pod affinity and inter-pod anti-affinity.
+In Kubernetes, inter-pod affinity is specified as field `podAffinity` of field `affinity` while inter-pod anti-affinity is specified as field `podAntiAffinity` of field `affinity`.
+In KubeSphere, both `podAffinity` and `podAntiAffinity` are set to `preferredDuringSchedulingIgnoredDuringExecution`.
+You can enable **Edit Mode** in the top right corner to see field details.

-  - Pod Decentralized Deployment is mean anti-affinity
+  - **Pod Decentralized Deployment** represents anti-affinity.
-  - Pod Aggregation Deployment is mean affinity
+  - **Pod Aggregation Deployment** represents affinity.

   For more information about affinity and anti-affinity, please visit  [Pod affinity](https://kubernetes.io/docs/concepts/scheduling-eviction/assign-pod-node/#inter-pod-affinity-and-anti-affinity)